dineshr93/getfr/README.md

 ## Description

-This is intended for generating the  using fossology.
+This is intended for generating the reports(readmeoss,spdx2,spdx2tv,dep5,unifiedreport) using folder_id in fossology.

 ## Getting Started